endofhome/design-patterns/observer/README.md

 This is a kind of data-binding, in my (perhaps naïve) understanding similar to the update behaviours of the model, controller and view in MVC.
 I used an abstract class ```Commentator``` to implement the ```introduction``` method, this isn't related to Observer pattern but was used just to save duplicating the code across the ```Observer``` concrete classes.

+The primary design principle applied here is:

+Design Principle #4: Strive for loosely coupled designs between objects that interact.

 ### Run the program

 Compile the code and run the main method in `Fluctuator`.